EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Bedlam’s alumni group, Friends of Bedlam (FoB), can offer grants to partly fund parts of your show.
 The application form is on the [Budget Resources section of the wiki](https://wiki.bedlamtheatre.co.uk/craft/producing/budgets).
     * FoB will only fund up to 50% of a project.
 FoB is interested in funding projects that have long term value to the company.
     * Grant applications must be brought to a committee meeting to discuss it before you can send it to FoB.
+* If a show has received a grant and intends to use some or all of it to fund their show they will be required to contact the business manager as soon as possible.
+They will subsequently have to transfer that money to the EUTC, if their show is successful at a GM, at the soonest moment and this amount will be attributed to their budget.

 See [EUTC Wiki Budgeting Resources](https://wiki.bedlamtheatre.co.uk/craft/producing/budgets) for more.
 You can also talk to the Business Manager for advice.